- Explore Tortuguero by boat

 After breakfast, you’ll travel south to Puerto Viejo de Talamanca.
 Located on the southern Caribbean coast, this surfer community is known for its colorful buildings, beautiful beaches, and Afro-Caribbean culture (and cuisine).
 Most of all, it exudes a friendly, laid-back attitude.

 After checking into your hotel you can enjoy the evening in town.
-Puerto Viejo may be a small surf village but it has a world-class dining scene.
+Though it's a small surf village, it has a world-class dining scene.
 Where to eat in Puerto Viejo?
 You can find fresh seafood, authentic Caribbean fare, quality Italian (including pizzas), and elaborate cocktails at the beach bars.
 Check out our ultimate guide to Puerto Viejo for more information on how to enjoy this vibrant town.

 Day 5: Sloths, Monkeys & Beach Time